An Interview with ANALOGUE SOLUTIONS’ Tom Carpenter

 That’s not to say anyone can just copy a synth.
 It still takes years of experience to do this right.
 Firstly, many schematics have mistakes in, which must be hunted out.
 Then you’ve got to think about the mechanics, construction, power supply, printing, packaging etc…the list goes on!
 The circuit design is like just 5% of the work needed to bring a synth out.

 What do you think of the synths produced by the various electronic pioneers that are effectively 21st Century updates of their classic instruments such as the Moog Voyager, Dave Smith Prophet 08 and Linn designed Dave Smith Tempest?
 Are they worthy competition in today’s market?

+It’s my personal opinion, but I don’t like them.
+They are just too clean and perfect.
+They have lost that quirky character of the classics.
 It’s like now they have the knowledge and ability to take that original filter, oscillator etc and make them perfect.
 They can design out any cross-talk, glitches, drift etc. Super perfect tuning.
 Filter tracks exactly.
 No signal bleeding between circuits.
 They just sound to perfect – almost DSP like.

 Everything is ultimately under CPU control; because all the controls are digitally scanned.
 The CPU then controls all those circuit parameters directly (and digitally).
 So nothing drifts, and in many cases you can hear ‘steps’ in say a filter sweep.
 Some are worse than others.

 Also, though they appear to have one control for every function, they nearly all have controls that have more than one function, so some delving is still needed – which is personally something I don’t like doing.